jonlpersson/ed-latimore/site/_posts/2022-10-27-my-experience-using-topical-finasterideminoxidil-spray.md

 I just know that the price is right, the service is tight, and I've had no complaints at all.&nbsp;

 I get my mix from [Forhims.com](https://prf.hn/l/vyvenmZ).

+### My Hims finasteride spray review

-Their mixture is 0.1% minoxidil and 6% topical finasteride.
+Their mixture is topical 0.3% finasteride & 6% minoxidil solution.
 The 2-in-1 spray special costs me $120 for 3 bottles, which is supposed to last about 3 months if used once daily.
 I believe this is also the price of a subscription, which ships out every 3 months.
 Your credit card is automatically charged.

 ![6% minoxidil topical solution fortified with 0.1% Finasteride](/assets/images/drafts/finasteride-plus-minoxidil-combination.jpg "6% minoxidil topical solution fortified with 0.1% Finasteride"){: width="450" height="600"}